will300/shape-analysis/README.md

 ## results

-Running main.py in its current state should yield the following plots, which show different representations of the same CAD model.
+Running main.py should yield the following plots, which show different representations of the same CAD model.
 Both 2D and 3D plots are included, along with an image of the original mesh.
-The processing resolution and direction of view can be changed in some of the functions.
+The processing resolution and direction of view can be changed in some functions.

 **3D Point Cloud**
 ![point cloud](/images/bed_plot_1.png)